National Salvation Front (Egypt)

 The National Salvation Front (also known as the National Front for Salvation of the Revolution or the National Rescue Front, جبهة الإنقاذ الوطني) is an alliance of Egyptian political parties, formed to defeat Egyptian President Mohammed Morsi's 22 November 2012 constitutional declaration.

+History

 The National Front for Salvation of the Revolution has more than 35 groups involved overall.

 Observers are concerned that the NSF will not be able to become a coherent political force because the different parties agree on opposing Morsi, but their views on other subjects diverge.

 The front issued three demands to Morsi during the 2012 Egyptian protests.
 The demands were: that the constitutional declaration be rescinded, that the referendum be called off, and that a new constituent assembly be formed.

 Morsi announced that one decree, granting him unlimited power to make laws without judicial review, had been annulled as of 8 December 2012, but the constitutional referendum went ahead as planned for 15 and 22 December.

 After the ouster of Morsi by the Egyptian military, a number of politicians from the National Salvation Front were moved into power, including three women.

 The coalition held a meeting on 2 February 2014 to determine its future; it decided to continue its work.
 One commentator named Bassem Aly has stated that the alliance "collapsed" following the ouster of Morsi.